-For typical order quantities < 10 pieces, the delivery date is usually 3-5 business days.
+For typical order quantities < 10 pieces, the delivery date is usually 3-5 business days at Jin Gang.
 For customized industrial oven and furnace, the delivery time is typically 8-10 weeks depending on internal chamber size and max operating temperature.

 Our design engineer can customize your heater/oven requirements.
 Depending on the type of customization and order quantity, your jingang sales personnel will work with you to build a heater/oven system that meets your exact needs/spec requirements.

 The first step is to carry out a heat requirement calculation for your application.
 This will tell you the size of heater in KW you need.
 Next, you need to select what type of heater you want, where it is for heating air,/gases, liquid or metal.
 Finally, check with your electrician to make sure your facilities electricity supply has enough KW/ampere for the heater you intend to run.